OpenRiak/riak_kv/docs/InstallAndStartGuide.md

 Available from Riak 3.4.0
 {: .label .label-purple }

-The `aae_tree_exclude` bucket property has a default value of `false` and allows for some flexibility when reconciling between clusters using nextgenrepl full-sync.
+The `aae_tree_exclude` bucket property has a default value of `false` and allows for flexibility when reconciling between clusters using nextgenrepl full-sync.
 In general with Riak nextgenrepl it is assumed that clusters aim to contain the same data.
 It is possible to replicate specific buckets between specific sources, and also possible to reconcile only individual buckets between clusters - but per-bucket reconciliation is not as efficient as full-cluster reconciliation.
 The efficiency of full cluster reconciliation is based on the use of cached and mergeable [AAE (active anti-entropy) merkle trees](./RiakTheoryGuide.md#anti-entropy) that represent all the data in the store.

 The purpose of `aae_tree_exclude` is to not include the bucket in the cached tree, so that the bucket isn't considered in any all-data reconciliation jobs.
 For example, this may help when: